Mitsuhiro Toda

-Mitsuhiro Toda (戸田 光洋, Toda Mitsuhiro) is a former Japanese football player and current coach.
+Mitsuhiro Toda (戸田 光洋, Toda Mitsuhiro) is a Japanese former professional footballer.
+He currently serves as the assistant manager of club Kyoto Sanga.
 His younger brother Takayoshi Toda is also a former footballer.

 Playing career

-Toda was born in Miyakonojo on September 10, 1977.
+Toda was born in Miyakonojo on 10 September 1977.
 After graduating from University of Tsukuba, he joined the sport and was promoted to J1 League club, FC Tokyo in 2000.
 He played many matches as substitute forward from first season.
 From summer 2002, he became a regular as left midfielder.
 In 2003, he played in all 40 official matches and scored 11 goals.
-In 2004, the club won the champions J.League Cup first major title in the club history.
+In 2004, the club won the J.League Cup, the first major title in the club's history.
 However, his opportunity to play decreased in 2006 after breaking his leg before the opening season.
 In 2007, he moved to Shimizu S-Pulse.
-Although he also played as right side back, he could not play many matches due to injury in 2 seasons and retired at the end of 2008 season.
+Although he also played as right-back, he could not play many matches due to injury in two seasons, and retired at the end of 2008 season.